Glenelg Oval: Lights

-Interstate Football
+Interstate football

 On Saturday 26 May 2012, Glenelg Oval hosted its first ever Interstate game when South Australia defeated Western Australia by 14 points 15.11 (101) to 13.9 (87).
 Scores were locked at 11.8 (74) each at three-quarter time, but the Croweaters scored 4.3 (27) to 2.1 (13) in the last quarter to win in front of a disappointing crowd of just 2,843, not helped by predicted rain.
 The teams were playing for the Haydn Bunton, Jr. Trophy.

 Cricket

 The venue is used by the Glenelg Cricket Club in the South Australian Grade Cricket League.
 In October 2013, the venue hosted a Sheffield Shield match, due to the redevelopment of the Adelaide Oval not being completed in time for the start of the season; it was the first Shield match which South Australia has ever hosted away from Adelaide Oval.

-On 26 February 2014, the South Australian Cricket Association (SACA) announced that should the Southern Redbacks win the right to host the 2013–14 Sheffield Shield Final, scheduled for 21–25 March 2014, the game would be played at Glenelg Oval rather than the Redback's long time home, the Adelaide Oval.
-This was due to a date clash at the oval which had been pre-booked for a Rolling Stones concert on 22 March.
-While the SACA have been applauded for announcing the venue change early, there has been outrage among the Adelaide public that the oval's longest tenants have been forced out of the venue due to a one-off rock concert (the South Australian cricket team have been the major tenants of the Adelaide Oval since 1877).
-State Government Minister for Infrastructure Tom Koutsantonis has also come in for heavy criticism for stating in an interview on radio station FiveAA that the state Labour party has always seen the newly renovated Adelaide Oval as an economic asset and that the stadium is not about sport.
+On 26 February 2014, the South Australian Cricket Association (SACA) announced that should the Southern Redbacks win the right to host the 2013–14 Sheffield Shield final, scheduled for 21–25 March 2014, the game would be played at Glenelg Oval rather than the Redback's long-time home, the Adelaide Oval.
+This was due to a date clash as the oval had been pre-booked for a Rolling Stones concert on 22 March.
+While the SACA was applauded for announcing the venue change early, there was outrage among the Adelaide public that the oval's longest tenants had been forced out due to a one-off rock concert (the South Australian cricket team has been the major tenant of the Adelaide Oval since 1877).
+State Government Minister for Infrastructure Tom Koutsantonis also came in for heavy criticism for stating in an interview on radio station FiveAA that the state Labour party had always seen the newly renovated Adelaide Oval as an economic asset and that the stadium was not just about sport.

-In a sad twist, the Rolling Stones concert at the Adelaide Oval was later postponed due to the death of L'Wren Scott, the partner of lead singer Mick Jagger.
-Additionally, the Redbacks suffered a late season form slump and failed to reach the Sheffield Shield Final.
+In a sad twist, the Rolling Stones concert at the Adelaide Oval was postponed due to the death of L'Wren Scott, the partner of lead singer Mick Jagger.
+Additionally, the Redbacks suffered a late-season form slump and failed to reach the Sheffield Shield final.

-In 2016, the oval hosted the Sheffield Shield final, between South Australia and Victoria, due to the Adelaide Oval being unavailable.
+In 2016, the Glenelg oval hosted the Sheffield Shield final between South Australia and Victoria due to the Adelaide Oval being unavailable.